1. Blog

 Communication skills: How to demonstrate them on your resume

 Outlining your communication skills on your resume will show your future employer how you achieve your goals with the help of those around you.
-These examples will help you get your message across.
+How good are you at getting your message across?

 How effectively we communicate with those around us determines our impact.